 Standard matching models predict that the shocks that drive the business cycle increase vacancies and therefore also the flow toward employment.
 In a competitive model with formal and informal jobs, both sectors react positively to the productivity shock.
 There is a positive correlation across bilateral flows, since employment in both sectors is procyclical.
 In contrast, a dualistic view would predict a negative correlation, as the probability of an involuntary transition from the formal to the informal sector is lower in good times than in bad—whereas transitions from informality to the formal sector follow the opposite pattern.

-Analyzing data for Mexico and Brazil, a study found positive correlations for transition intensities between formal and informal employment, and even stronger results for transitions between formal employment and self-employment .
+Analyzing data for Mexico and Brazil, a study finds positive correlations for transition intensities between formal and informal employment, and even stronger results for transitions between formal employment and self-employment .
 But when results are broken down by age group, the correlation between formal and informal employment is negative for young workers (ages 16–24).
 The conclusion is that voluntary entry accounts for a substantial part of the informal sector, particularly among those who are self-employed, although informal salaried work, particularly among young workers, appears to correspond more closely to the “standard queuing view.”

-Another study that focuses on the informal sector over the business cycle used Argentinean data to show that the self-employed sector is segmented.
+Another study that focuses on the informal sector over the business cycle uses Argentinean data to show that the self-employed sector is segmented.
 Own-account workers form a large majority of the sector.
 They have a lower propensity to exit to salaried work or become employers.
 Transition into this category is common during recessions, a trend that is reversed in expansionary periods.
 This finding supports the view that being an own-account worker is a form of disguised unemployment.
 Well-remunerated salaried workers are more likely to become entrepreneurs with employees, probably because it is easier for them to gather the start-up capital.
-So the likelihood of transitioning into this category is positively related to the individual’s accumulated labor market experience and education level.
+So the likelihood of transitioning into this category is positively related to the individual's accumulated labor market experience and education level.

-The competitive view: Heterogeneous workers and jobs
+The competitive view: Diverse workers and jobs

 The idea that informal self-employed individuals have special talents has been extended to explain some stylized facts.
 One competitive model allows managers to self-finance part of their capital with savings and also borrow funds from an intermediary.
 Access to outside financing is better in the formal sector.
 But unlike informal managers, formal managers are subject to taxes.
 In this setting, the most talented managers self-select into the formal sector and operate with more physical capital than informal managers.
 In turn, assuming that capital and skill are complements in production, skilled labor will be more prevalent in the formal sector.